cicl-stanford/causal_language_public/README.md

 # Causal Language

-This is code for Beller et al. (submitted).
+This is code for Beller, Bennett, and Gerstenberg (2020).

 ## Reproduce paper results